kh3dron/notes/machine_learning/the_society_of_mind.md

     - play with blocks: build tower or destroy tower?
     - confusion beteween routines manifests confusion within the parent method of play with blocks
     - __The Principle of Noncompromise: the longer a conflict persists amond an agent's subordintaes, the weaker that agent becomes among its own competitors.
 If this persists, other agents will take control and dismiss the arguing sub-agents.__
+        - If the "build tower" agent's sub-agents are conflicting, the build tower agent stalls, and can be overpowered by the competing destroy-tower.
+            - Interesting how this applies to learning and struggle.
+A smart person can persist through ambiguity, like when solving difficult problems.
+If I can force myself to build a tower when it's hard, that makes the tower building agent stronger by me intervening in agent takeover.
     - Heirarchies: "beurocratic" work of organizing subroutines is extremely important
 - 4 - The Self
     - can machines have souls?
 Can machines learn?
-    - knowing the purpose of things makes understaanding them easier - that the heart is aa pump, for examaple
+    - knowing the purpose of things makes understanding them easier - that the heart is aa pump, for examaple
     - we ask a similar function for the Self
         - one function of our Self is to help facilitate long term planning via an identity
         - imagination similarly helps planning